CONTACT US

 Yes, we have been testifying in cases since 2009.

-However, once we do extensive work, advanced precesses like Photogrammetry, or offer any type of opinion, it is almost guaranteed you will need our testimony to admit the evidence and explain the scientific backing of the digital media technology and forensic processes used.
+You will need our testimony to admit the evidence and explain the scientific backing of the digital media technologies and forensic processes used.
+We have experience testifying about our work, explaining advanced precesses, and backing up our findings in court.

-The good news is, this is an opportunity to educate the triers of fact and allow the lawyers to focus the jury on key area that the evidence shows.
-Our technical explanations can help strengthen seemingly weaker evidence or debunk seemingly strong evidence, when appropriate.
+The good news is, we embrace this as an opportunity to educate the triers of fact and allow the lawyers to focus the jury on vital information that the evidence reveals.